2020 rapid response operating grants

-Applications for Round Three of the Operating Grants are due June 4, 2020; Round Four applications are due by July 1, 2020.
+Applications for Round Five of the Operating Grants are due August 5, 2020.

 Applications are submitted on GLM (ECF's online grants system).
 To review the guidelines, download the Grant Application Guidelines (PDF), providing all the information shown below.
 Download the Operating Needs Worksheet (Excel document) and upload the completed worksheet as part of the online application process.
 Questions?
 Contact Karli Butler, ECF Program Officer.